nasa-pds/pds4-tools/README.md

 ## Tools

+[pds-collection-builder](src/collection-builder) : Extract information from a PDS4 labels in a directory and generate a collection inventory.
+Optionally update a collection label with information harvested from the data products.

+[pds-doi-request](src/doi-request) : Extract information from a PDS4 label and generate an DOI request which can be used with Interagency Data (IAD) web services.

 [pds-ldd-doc](src/ldd-doc) : Generate Github Flavored Markdown (GFM) documentation for a Local Data Dictionary (LDD) specification file.
 Suitable for use as a README.md for the LDD.

-[pds-doi-request](src/doi-request) : Extract information from a PDS4 label and generate an DOI request which can be used with Interagency Data (IAD) web services.

 ## License